pytrackdat/pytrackdat/README.md

 git clone https://github.com/ColauttiLab/PyTrackDat.git
 ```

 Once downloaded, un-archive it if needed.
-Then, open a terminal window and
+Then, open a Terminal window
-`cd` to the directory PyTrackDat is stored in:
+(macOS/Linux) or a Command Prompt (Windows) and `cd` to the directory
+PyTrackDat is stored in:

 ```bash
 cd /path/to/pytrackdat
 ```

 > **Beginner Tip**: TODO: Paths and stuff (using command line)
+> TODO